BradleyCodeU/bradleycodeu.github.io/_apcsp/textgames/bossbattle.md

   - Print how much damage the dragon does to you
   - Return the number of damage

 Define a function named whoWins that requires two arguments: playerHealth, bossHealth.
-Print a message that says who won the game.
+RETURN A STRING THAT SAYS "You win" or "You lose" or if both are still alive, then return None

 Here is the code for the main function: